VivekVardhan275/FinSightFrontend/README.md

 ### 1. Authentication & User Management
 *   **Secure Sign-in/Sign-up**: Users can authenticate using Google or GitHub through NextAuth.js.
-*   **Onboarding Setup**: A guided setup process for new users to personalize their profile (name, phone, DOB, gender) and initial preferences (theme, font size, default currency).
+*   **Onboarding Setup**: A guided setup process for new users to personalize their profile (name, phone, DOB, gender) and initial preferences (theme, font size, default currency), followed by an instructions page.
 *   **Profile Management**: Users can view and update their personal information on a dedicated profile page.
 *   **Account Deletion**: Secure account deletion with a confirmation code step to prevent accidental data loss.